 How does the laser work?

-The PinPointe FootLaser kills the fungus that lives in and under the toenail or fingernail.
-The laser light passes through the toenail without causing damage to the nail or the surrounding skin.
-At the time of the procedure, the toenail will not become instantly clear, it takes time to grow out.
-Just like the oral antifungal medications, response is measured in the following months as the nail grows out clear.
+The PinPointe FootLaser was designed to kill the fungus that lives in and under the toenail or fingernail.* The laser light passes through the toenail without causing damage to the nail or the surrounding skin.* At the time of the procedure, the toenail will not become instantly clear, it takes time to grow out.* Just like the oral antifungal medications, response is measured in the following months as the nail grows out clear.*

 How does the laser compare to the oral medication Lamisil?

 The laser has a higher cure rate than Lamisil based on studies submitted to the FDA.* Unlike the oral medication, the laser does not require blood testing, has no interactions with any medications, and has no risk of liver toxicity or allergic reactions.*